AllskyTeam/allsky/README.md

 ```
 This will compile the new code, create a new binary, and copy it to the top level `allsky` folder.

-## Show your sky on your own website

-If you have set the upload options to true in `config/config.sh`, that means you probably already have a website.
-If you want to display a live view of your sky on your website like in this [example](http://www.thomasjacquin.com/allsky), download the source files from this repository: [https://github.com/thomasjacquin/allsky-website.git](https://github.com/thomasjacquin/allsky-website.git).
+## Allsky Website
+You can display your files on a website, either on the Pi itself or on another machine.

+### On the Pi
-If you want to host the website on the raspberry Pi, run the following command.
-Note that installing the website on the Pi requires first installing the WebUI.
+If you want to host the website on your Raspberry Pi, run the following command.
+Note that this requires first installing the WebUI.

 ```
 website/install.sh